-The fund seeks a high level of total return by investing primarily in a diversified global portfolio of value equity securities, as well as corporate and governmental debt securities.
+The fund seeks a high level of total return by investing primarily in a diversified global portfolio of value equity securities.

 - Opportunity for a high level of total return to fuel attractive regular managed distributions.